tayloredwebsites/healthy-meals/docs/sphinx_src/prog_prs.rst

 .. todo:: docs branch pull requests Step 2:

   - nox commands work in docker
+  - Prevent pushes to docs and main
+  - prevent commits to docs and main
+  - automatic pull rebases from upstream
+  - automatic pr pushes to origin
   - confirm docs branch deploys to pages
   - confirm top  nav to docs works
   - consider putting index page at root of docs?